CENTER FOR PERFECTION STUDIES: CONTINUITY • SYMMETRY • HARMONY GOALS.November 2021

 Thinking, learning, and seeing beyond.
 Students need to be challenged in every way.
 Yet, we also need to listen carefully to the ways they challenge us.
 Some of my most inspiring encounters have come from even younger students.
 In December 2011 and within all the naïvetés of a high school in the USA, we started exploring the infinitesimal.
 We had discovered a geometric and mathematical path through a tetrahedral-octahedral honeycomb.
 It dropped down 112 base-2 steps into the Planck-scale.
 We also went out the 90 base-2 steps to the age-and-size of the universe.
 That is a total of 202 base-2 steps from the smallest to the largest.
 Yet, the first 64 base-2 steps stopped us cold.
 What could be so small?
 There are plenty of guesses, but nobody knew.
 And, we didn’t know what we didn’t know.

-We had a novel approach and construct.
+We had a novel construct.
 By observing, thinking, and trying hard to be logical, over time we came to several radical conclusions: “That’s a quiet big bang.
 It’s a natural inflation.
 Perfectly smooth, it’s the basis for homogeneity-isotropy.
-Isn’t it dark matter and dark energy?”
+Could it be dark matter and dark energy?”

 Our students’ response is quick, “An infinitesimal sphere, a little like Lemaître’s primordial atom.”
 Pushing back, “So what?”
 The retort is quick.
 “It’s defined by the Planck base units and there is one Planck sphere per Planck unit of time.”
 We had worked on the simple math so I asked,”What does that mean?”
 The answer is still baffling: “One Planck sphere per Planck unit of time computes to 539 tredecillion primordial spheres per second.”
 That’s a lot of spheres to track.
 We had our base-2 notation, a map encapsulating everything, everywhere for all time within 202 notations.
 It was a transformative surprise; it took us over two years to begin to accept the idea that is was a first.
 And as you’d expect, we were profoundly challenged by the multiplicity of issues it opens up.